openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 ## CPC Review Schedule & Process

-- CPC will review requests once a month in the CPC private session
+- CPC will review requests as soon as possible, usually in the next CPC private session (every 2 weeks)
 - Pending requests will be sent to the private CPC mailing list prior to the review meeting.
   In the context of the lazy consensus process, the pending request list is a proposal to accept all of the requests.
 CPC members may raise any objections before the scheduled meeting,